cnbeining/Biligrab/README.md

 ------
 If you have a Bilibili account, set the cookie with https://github.com/dantmnf/biliupload/blob/master/getcookie.py  will help you to download some of the restricted videos.
 Also you can do that by hand.

-The file should looks like:
+The file should look like:

     DedeUserID=123456;DedeUserID__ckMd5=****************;SESSDATA=*******************